typescene/typescene.github.io/_index.md

 **Q. Can I use plain JavaScript instead of TypeScript?** -- A. Yes, for your own code you can stick with JavaScript (ES6+), although all of the Typescene documentation is written with TypeScript in mind.

-**Q. Can I use HTML or JSX to create my views?** -- A. No, support for JSX would require lots more boilerplate code.
+**Q. Can I use HTML or JSX to create my views?** -- A. No, JSX is not supported out of the box.
 There are genuine benefits to using a _single language_ throughout your project, and the component factory pattern used by Typescene doesn't sacrifice readability: `<foo x="y">...</foo>` simply turns into `Foo.with({ x: "y" }, ...)`.

 **Q. Does Typescene include a calendar / pagination / tag cloud / other UI widget?** -- A. Not the main package, no. The aim is to include only 'primitive' components, which can be combined into other components and published as separate NPM packages.